Content on this page was generated by AI and has not been manually reviewed.

 How does a VPN work, in simple terms?

 A VPN creates a private, encrypted tunnel between your device and a VPN server, hiding your online activity from local networks and masking your IP address so websites see the server’s location instead of yours.
-Browser vpn edge: how to use a browser-based VPN for private browsing, geo-unblocking, and online security in 2025

 Most places allow VPN use for legitimate purposes, but a few countries restrict or regulate VPNs.
 Always check local laws before using one.
+Free vpn extension for edge browser 2026

 Will a VPN slow down my internet?